 One such example comes early in the book: the gulf between triacle and treacle, the former from Old French and Middle English with herbalist connotations of curing poisons and ailments.
 The contemporary in English is a kind of sweet and bitter syrup.
 This creates a silver bar with the power to heal, and that leaves a sweet aftertaste in the mouth.
 It is also the bar that Professor Lovell uses to save Robin Swift (this is the English name the boy chooses) from cholera in 1828, before whisking him from his home in Canton.

 While studying at Babel, Robin and his cohort are given access to abundant resources they could have never dreamed of.
 At the same time, they see the ugly agenda of Oxford, and how even their mother tongues become tools of British imperialism.
 Their professors and classmates see the value in the silver they may produce, with their knowledge of such “exotic” languages, but view those who live in foreign countries as less than human and ultimately expendable.
-Robin and his friends must choose between two paths set before them: comfort and wealth in the bosom of the crown, or simply burning it all down. —Nicole Clark
+Robin and his friends must choose between two paths set before them: comfort and wealth in the bosom of the crown, or simply burning it all down. —NC